idevwise/jest-puppeteer-poc/README.md

 # jest-puppeteer-poc

-To test the possibilities of and Jest with Puppeteer.
+To test the possibilities of Jest with Puppeteer.

 ```
 test/headlessTest.spec.js - Tests with headless chrome.
 Doesn't open the browser.